Home Car Shopping Best Kia Soul Years to Buy Used

 Affordable when new, the Kia Soul remains so on the used market.
 Its average resale value translates into a price that’s ideal for a second or third car in a family’s driveway and is particularly inviting when shopping for a teenager’s first vehicle.

-• Third Generation (2020-Present): It’s too soon to include the 2024 Soul in the used car discussion.
+• Third Generation (2020-Present): It’s too soon to include the 2025 Soul in the used car discussion.
 The 2022 and 2023 are both strong contenders in this generation.
-Reliability seems to be measurably better for the 2022.
-Oh, and to date, there have been no recalls on the 2022 model, while there have been three recalls on the 2023.
-On the strength of that and the 2022’s $800 or so average price advantage over the 2023, we’d pick the 2022 model as the best from this generation so far.
+Reliability seems to be measurably better for the 2022 model.
+To date, there has been one recall on the 2022 model, while there have been four recalls on the 2023 model.
+On the strength of that fact and the 2022 Soul’s $2,500 or so average price advantage over the 2023 Soul, we’d pick the earlier model as the best from this generation so far.
+Although it’s still early, there have been zero recalls on the 2024 model.
+Owner satisfaction with the 2024 iteration is also fairly high.
+However, the 2024 model will cost roughly $6,000 more than the 2022 version.

 • Second Generation (2014-2019): The 2016 and 2018 editions represented the best reliability for this generation.
-The 2016 had five recalls versus three for the 2018 version.
-Customer satisfaction was about the same for both.
+The 2016 model had five recalls, compared to three for the 2018 version.
+Owner satisfaction was a bit higher for the 2018 version.
 You will pay around $2,000 more for a 2018 over a 2016; however, we think the additional outlay at purchase for the 2018 will probably pay off over the long run.

 • First Generation (2010-2013): Generally, we consider the first-gen Soul to have average reliability.
 Owner satisfaction was low for the 2010 model despite better-than-average reliability scores.
 Satisfaction improved for the 2011-2013 model years.
+Within this generation, the 2013 model posted the highest owner satisfaction and reliability scores.
 The Soul only had three recalls issued for each first-gen model year.
 Our pick out of this generation would be a 2013 model.
+The average 2013 Soul price across the United States is somewhere between $3,000 and $4,000.

-See used Kia Souls for sale near you.
+See used Kia Souls for sale in your area

 Which Kia Soul Is Right for You?